 Interfacing Stepper Motor with PIC Microcontroller

-Introduction A Stepper Motor is a brushless, synchronous DC electric motor, which divides the full rotation into a number of equal steps.
+A Stepper Motor is a brushless, synchronous DC electric motor, which divides the full rotation into a number of equal steps.
 It finds great application in field of microcontrollers such as robotics.
 Please refer the article Stepper Motor or Step Motor for detailed information about working of stepper motor, types and modes of operation.
 Unipolar Motor is the most popular stepper motor among electronics hobbyist because of its ease of operation and availability.
-Here I explaining the working of Unipolar and Bipolar Stepper Motor...
+Here I...

 Reading Multiple Pressed Keys from Matrix Keypad using PIC Microcontroller